FlorianEagox/WeeaBlind/README.md

 - Maybe support for magnet URLs or the arrLib to pirate media (who knows???)

 ### Diarization
+- Filter subtitles by the selected voice from the listbox
 - Select from multiple diarization models / pipelines
 - Optimize audio trakcs for diarizaiton by isolating lines speech based on subtitle timings
 - Investigate Diart?